Switzerland during World War I and World War II: World War I

 While the Dada art movement was also an anti-war organization, Dadaists used art to oppose all wars.
 The founders of the movement had left Germany and Romania to escape the destruction of the war.
 At the Cabaret Voltaire in Zürich they put on performances expressing their disgust with the war and with the interests that inspired it.
 By some accounts Dada coalesced on 6 October 1916 at the cabaret.
 The artists used abstraction to fight against the social, political, and cultural ideas of that time that they believed had caused the war.
 Dadaists viewed abstraction as the result of a lack of planning and of logical thought-processes.
 When World War I ended in 1918, most of the Zürich Dadaists returned to their home countries, and some began Dada activities in other cities.

 In 1917 Switzerland's neutrality came into question when the Grimm–Hoffmann Affair erupted.
 Robert Grimm, a Swiss socialist politician, travelled to Russia as an activist to negotiate a separate peace between Russia and Germany, in order to end the war on the Eastern Front in the interests of socialism and pacifism.
 Misrepresenting himself as a diplomat and an actual representative of the Swiss government, he made progress but had to admit to fraud and return home when the Allies found out about the proposed peace deal.
 The Allies were placated by the resignation of Arthur Hoffmann, the Swiss Federal Councillor who had supported Grimm but had not consulted his colleagues on the initiative.

-Swiss hosts POW invalided out of military service from Entente and Central Powers
+Switzerland hosts out-of-action POWs from the Entente and Central Powers

 During the war Switzerland accepted 68,000 British, French and German wounded prisoners of war for recovery in mountain resorts.
 To be transferred, the wounded had to have a disability that would negate their further military service or have been interned over 18 months with deteriorating mental health.
 The wounded were transferred from prisoner of war camps unable to cope with the number of wounded and sat out the war in Switzerland.
 The transfer was agreed between the warring powers and organised by the Red Cross.